Jazzdaddy/REU2026/README.md

 - Download the Seurat/scRNA raw count file to a 5fad data object or alternative data object
 - Run the requirements.txt file in your terminal
   <code> pip install -r requirements.txt </code>
-- Create a subdirectory called "Data".
+- Create a subdirectory called "Data" or any other name if you prefer.
 This will be used to save and load data files for training and analysis.
 - Train VAE following the outline VAE test.py
 - After training and validation, export latent data to Monocle3 to perform Pseudotime analysis